 The peer-reviewed literature did not produce any healthcare quality metrics directly associated with the scan focus.
-Nonetheless, review of the articles identified returned some valuable results to guide Committee consideration of measure concepts and gaps.
-An 11-item screening instrument, the Current Opioid Misuse Measure (COMM), was identified.27 Higher scores on this instrument were associated with greater drug use severity, greater endorsement of positive, negative, and pain relief outcome expectancies related to opioid use, increased pain intensity, and decreased physical and mental health functioning.
-This measure, or one like it, could potentially be used as a patient-reported outcome measure to screen for OUD risk and tailor care for patients with BH conditions or known high-dosage utilization of opioids.
-Moreover, it was noted in the study that COMM was significantly associated with key substance use characteristics, making it potentially a useful instrument for applications addressing polysubstance use involving SSSOs.
+Nonetheless, a review of the articles identified returned some valuable results to guide the Committee's consideration of measure concepts and gaps.
+An 11-item screening instrument, the Current Opioid Misuse Measure (COMM), was identified.28 Higher scores on this instrument were associated with greater drug use severity; greater endorsement of positive, negative, and pain relief outcome expectancies related to opioid use; increased pain intensity; and decreased physical and mental health functioning.
+This measure, or one similar to it, could potentially be used as a patient-reported outcome measure to screen for OUD risk and tailor care for patients with behavioral health conditions.
+Moreover, it was noted in the study that COMM was significantly associated with key substance use characteristics, such as unmet pain needs or anxiety, making it potentially a useful instrument for applications addressing polysubstance use involving SSSOs.

-Another potentially useful scale is the Substance Use Risk Profile Scale (SURPS), a 23-item self-report questionnaire that assesses four well-validated personality risk factors for substance misuse (impulsivity, sensation seeking, anxiety sensitivity, and hopelessness).28 Comorbidities are common among those who misuse prescription opioids: 85 percent or more have chronic pain, 55 percent or more have mental disorders, about 40 percent to 56 percent have an alcohol use disorder, and 60 percent or more are nicotine dependent.29 Presently, a combination of strategies is recommended by clinicians to stratify risk, to identify and understand aberrant drug related behaviors, and to tailor treatments accordingly.
-Such a scale could be considered as a screening measure for patients with BH conditions to address risk associated with OUD and polysubstance use, or to potentially identify patients not suitable for opioid therapy, or identify those who need increased vigilance or monitoring during therapy.
-It was noted that

-SURPS would need to be tested and validated for those specific uses prior to deployment as a patient-reported outcome measure.30
+Another potentially useful scale is the Substance Use Risk Profile Scale (SURPS), a 23-item self-reported questionnaire that assesses four well-validated personality risk factors for substance misuse (impulsivity, sensation seeking, anxiety sensitivity, and hopelessness).29 Comorbidities are common among those who misuse prescription opioids: 85 percent or more have chronic pain, 55 percent or more have mental disorders, about 40 percent to 56 percent have an alcohol use disorder, and 60 percent or more have a tobacco use disorder.30 Presently, a combination of strategies is recommended by clinicians to stratify risk, to identify and understand aberrant drug-related behaviors, and to tailor treatments accordingly.
+Such a scale could be considered as a screening measure for patients with behavioral health conditions to address risks associated with OUD and polysubstance use, or to potentially identify patients not suitable for opioid or other therapy or identify people who need increased vigilance or monitoring during therapy.
+It was noted that SURPS would need to be tested and validated for those specific uses prior to deployment as a patient-reported outcome measure.31

 Additional articles focused on the concept of measuring retention and recovery.
-One such article extended a quality measurement concept found in the treatment of human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS) to OUD.31 An HIV/AIDS care model known as the "cascade of care" model led to the concept of "retention in care" initially deployed in methadone-based OUD treatment.
+One article extended a quality measurement concept found in the treatment of human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS) to OUD.32 An HIV/AIDS care model known as the "cascade of care" model led to the concept of "retention in care" initially deployed in methadone-based OUD treatment.
 The article notes that not only is retention in care associated with improved morbidity and mortality, but it also offers strategic approaches to improving care for OUD.
-The concept of quality measurement of recovery in the short-term, long-term and after-care transitions (for example from inpatient to outpatient behavioral healthcare) was prioritized as a top-five priority by the previous NQF Opioid TEP.
-This could be a measurement idea that can be further extended as a prospective means of stabilizing patients in care who have known SSSO polysubstance use and BH conditions.
+The concept of quality measurement of recovery in the short-term, long-term, and after-care transitions (e.g., from inpatient to outpatient behavioral healthcare) was prioritized as a top-five priority by the previous NQF Opioid TEP.
+This could be a measurement idea that can be further extended as a prospective means of stabilizing patients in care who have known SSSO polysubstance use and behavioral health conditions.